Genetics Studies

 Wrangel Island Polar Bears

 In Russia, the Wrangel Island State Nature Reserve is used by the Chukchi Sea population of polar bears as a denning area for females and cubs and a terrestrial refuge for all bears during the ice-free season.
-In 2016, Russia and the U.S. initiated a collaborative study to understand the island’s importance to the Chukchi Sea population.
+In 2016, Russia and the U.S. initiated a collaborative study to understand the island’s importance to the Chukchi Sea population, while also conducting genetics research to shed light on gene flow, diversity, and population dynamics for polar bears across the Eastern Arctic Basin.

 View More Projects